Widespread power outages in South Sound after overnight winds blast region

-Strong overnight winds knocked out power to thousands Sunday morning, including in Pierce and Thurston counties, according to Puget Sound Energy, the largest utility in the region, as well as Tacoma Public Utilities.
+Strong overnight winds knocked out power to thousands Sunday morning, including in Pierce and Thurston counties, according to Puget Sound Energy and Tacoma Public Utilities.

 Digital Access for only $0.99